RoanH/gMark/README.md

 - [Graph Database & Query Evaluation Terminology](https://research.roanh.dev/Graph%20Database%20&%20Query%20Evaluation%20Terminology%20v1.3.pdf), the hand-out provided with basic definitions of all core terminology and concepts used.
 - [Querying Graphs](https://perso.liris.cnrs.fr/angela.bonifati/pubs/book-Bonifati-et-al-18.pdf), this book is the main reference for graph specific database algorithms.
 - [Database System Concepts](https://www.db-book.com/), this book is the main reference for non-graph specific database algorithms (note that we have one copy in the library).
 - [Indexing Conjunctive Path Queries for Accelerated Query Evaluation](https://thesis.roanh.dev/), this is my master's thesis on constructing a CPQ-native Graph Database Index.
-This document currently contains the most extensive and detailed write-up of how CPQs are structured, and contains the specification for the algorithms in gMark for CPQ Query Graph Computation, Query Homomorphism testing, CPQ Core Computation, and [various other utility algorithms](https://github.com/RoanH/gMark/releases/tag/v1.2).
+This document currently contains the most extensive and detailed write-up of how CPQs are structured, and contains the specification for many of the algorithms implemented in gMark.

 ## History
 Project development started: 14th of June, 2024.